 That fight won’t be over soon though, said Essex.
 “I’ll continue to say it [to Starbucks]: ‘Come to the table, cowards.’”

-Meggie Gates is a fact checker and intern at In These Times.
+Meggie Gates is a former fact-checker and intern at In These Times.
 Their work has appeared in Vulture, the Chicago Reader, and Instyle Magazine.
+They tweet @yeehaw_meg.

-Rohan Montgomery is a fact-checker and intern at In These Times.
-He previously worked for The New Republic.
+Rohan Montgomery is a former fact-checker and intern at In These Times.
+He previously worked for The New Republic, and his work has also appeared in the BBC.
+He tweets @RohanMontroro.